 COURSE NUMBER COURSE NAME LENGTH

-(MASL D173067) Special Reaction Team (SRT) 6 Weeks
+(MASL D173067) L3AZR1730670SRB Special Reaction Team (SRT) 6 Weeks

-L3AZR1730670SRB
+STUDENT LOAD - MIN: 12 / MAX: 25

-1. Course Description: This course is designed for mid-level security forces members of any branch charged with managing high-risk situations.
-Students will learn SRT tactics to include how to respond to high risk incidents and familiarization with two different weapons systems while focusing on safety and proper weapon handling techniques.
+This course is designed for mid-level security forces members of any branch charged with managing highrisk situations.
+Students will learn SRT tactics to include how to respond to high-risk incidents and familiarization with two different weapons systems while focusing on safety and proper weapon handling techniques.
 They also learn breaching techniques, vehicle and aircraft assault interdiction techniques, and "active-shooter" response procedures.
 This training enables members to support the war against terror as well as counter-narcotics operation, peacekeeping efforts, and natural disaster response.
 The course instruction includes SRT Fundamentals and SRT Tactics.

-- 2.1.
+2.1.
 Eligibility: This course is designed for military members no higher than the grade of O-3, police, or civilian equivalent.
-Personnel not in a security forces or police specialty code may attend with prior coordination. - 2.2.
-Physical/Medical: - 2.2.1.
+Personnel not in a security forces or police specialty code may attend with prior coordination.

+- 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity.
-Top physical condition, NO injuries that could prevent member from training. - 2.3.
+Physical: Normal manual dexterity.
+Top physical condition, NO injuries that could prevent member from training.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
 All required specialized gear will be provided.